-There are many obstacles that Stakeholder Engagement professionals require to overcome, regardless of their engagement reason, project size or industry.
+There are many obstacles that stakeholder engagement professionals require to overcome, regardless of their engagement reason, project size or industry.

 Managing your stakeholder database effectively is paramount to success.
 A complete and cleansed stakeholder database becomes the basis of your engagement process.

 The volume of stakeholders is of less importance than capturing and engaging with the right stakeholders.
+Ensure you have the right mix of stakeholders with the correct interests and influences on your project.

 Take into consideration their influence and interest in your project, and create targeted distribution lists.